Greetings and gratitude for your willingness to serve our migrant brothers who work the farm fields of North Carolina every summer.

 Through this ministry, we live out the mission of our parish by offering hope to those who hunger for a more dignified life.
-We believe in the power of Matthew chapter 25 where the parable challenges us to see Christ in each person we encounter, especially the hungry, the thirsty, the homeless, the stranger, the prisoner, the migrant.
+We believe in the power of Matthew chapter 25 where Jesus challenges us to see him in each person we encounter, especially the hungry, the thirsty, the homeless, the stranger, the prisoner, the migrant.
 In all that we do, despite the language and cultural barriers that divide us, we share the love of Christ who sought out the marginalized of his time and walked with them in mercy and solidarity.
 It is also our prayer that you learn more about immigration, migration, and agriculture in North Carolina through this experience.

 If you have a few minutes and are interested in this important issue of seasonal and migrant farm work, check this 30 minute award-winning and super informative 2011 documentary about North Carolina farm workers – Harvest of Dignity.
-I would strongly encourage you to watch this before volunteering!
+I would strongly encourage you to watch this before volunteering.

 This ministry is a vital and transformational ministry that helps us live out our parish mission of “offering HOPE to those who hunger for human dignity.”

 Please sign-up for one of the Sunday driver slots.
 If you are a veteran driver, please sign-up for one of the lead slots.